GSA/centers-of-excellence/communities/AITraining.md

 ### Leadership and Policy Track
 In partnership with the Center for Information Technology Policy (CITP) at Princeton University, these sessions explore AI policy development, ethical leadership, and strategic planning, ensuring leaders are well-prepared to handle the societal impacts of AI technologies.

-#### To Register: You must individually register for each session you wish you attend with the links below.

 [**AI Foundations for Decision Makers**](https://gsa.zoomgov.com/webinar/register/WN_eW9Xc4SMREqgEh5QqniqHA) | Tuesday, December 17, 2024, 11 am-12 pm EST | This session provides a comprehensive introduction to the science behind artificial intelligence, focusing on how AI systems work and their key technological features.
 It also equips decision-makers with the skills to identify misleading AI claims and distinguish them from genuine technological advances.
 [**AI Strategies and Insights**](https://gsa.zoomgov.com/webinar/register/WN_0K_RcGgwTsiES9Hmrmt_3A) | Tuesday, December 17, 2024, 12:30-1:30 pm EST | This session looks at how the government can leverage AI for enhanced decision-making and operational efficiency.
 The session also introduces frameworks for the ethical adoption and implementation of AI tools in public sector initiatives.